Menu

 Again, most other air purifiers on the market do not offer this functionality.

-Dyson air purifiers with "Formaldehyde" in their model name (e.g. the "Purifier Cool Formaldehyde") come equipped with catalytic filters.
+Dyson air purifiers with "Formaldehyde" in their model name (e.g. the "Purifier Cool Formaldehyde" and the "Big+Quiet Formaldehyde) come equipped with catalytic filters.
 These filters target and destroy formaldehyde.
 They are also permanent filters that don't need to be replaced at cost.

 Most other air purifiers on the market only come equipped with carbon filters.
 Carbon filters most unwanted gases - most harmful VOCs and odors - very well.
 But it has trouble filtering certain lower molecular weight chemicals like formaldehyde.